ATATool

 ATATool is freeware software that is used to display and modify ATA disk information from a Microsoft Windows environment.
 The software is typically used to manage host protected area (HPA) and device configuration overlay (DCO) features and is broadly similar to the hdparm for Linux.
 The software can also be used to generate and sometimes repair bad sectors.
 Recent versions include support for DCO restore and freeze operations, HPA security (password) operations and simulated bad sectors.
+ATATool is no longer available for personal download and can only be used for "professional users" like for security researchers.

 Usage examples

 ATATool must be run with administrator privileges.
 On Windows Vista and later it requires an elevated-privileges command prompt (see User Account Control).
 The target drive must be connected to a physical disk controller.
-The software cannot be used via a USB bridge or similar device.
+The software will not work when using a hard drive through an external connection like USB or any external hard drive.